nexageapps/AI/README.md

 ## Author

 **Karthik Arjun**
-- Master of Artificial Intelligence (MAI) Student
-- University of Auckland, New Zealand
+- Master of Artificial Intelligence (MAI) Student at the University of Auckland, New Zealand
 - [LinkedIn](https://www.linkedin.com/in/karthik-arjun-a5b4a258/) • [Hugging Face](https://huggingface.co/spaces/nexageapps) • [GitHub](https://github.com/nexageapps)

-*"Learning AI one notebook at a time, and sharing the journey with the world."*
+*"Learning AI one notebook at a time, and sharing the journey with students and learners worldwide."*

-**Note:** This is a personal learning project, not officially affiliated with the University of Auckland.
+**Note:** This is an independent learning project created for the global AI learning community, not officially affiliated with any institution.

 ---